ElsevierSoftwareX/SOFTX-D-21-00010/README.md

 - Depending on your Python installation, you may need to use `pip3` instead of `pip`.

-- For both running it from source or with the compiled binaries tesseract needs to be installed an be on PATH.
+- For both running it from source or with the compiled binaries tesseract needs to be installed and be on PATH.